 For stablecoins in this category, the company operating the cryptocurrency obtains a reserve of some valuable asset—it might be the U.S. dollar or another sovereign currency, gold or another commodity, or a basket of multiple assets.
 It then issues digital tokens that represent a unit of the underlying asset, which can be exchanged online (to illustrate, assume a token is redeemable for 1 USD).

-For example, Alice is a trusted third party and uses Ethereum to instantiate a DApp (decentralized application), which issues 1,000 AliceCoins as standard tokens (e.g., ERC20).
+Working Example: Alice is a trusted third party and uses Ethereum to instantiate a DApp (decentralized application), which issues 1,000 AliceCoins as standard tokens (e.g., ERC20).
 She asks $1 USD for one AliceCoin and promises to redeem any AliceCoin for $1 USD.
 If Bob buys 10 AliceCoins for $10 USD, Alice deposits the $10 USD in a bank account.
 Whenever Alice receives a buy order for AliceCoins and does not have any left to sell, she creates new ones.
 If Carol wants to redeem 5 AliceCoins, Alice withdraws $5 USD and exchanges it with Carol, taking those AliceCoins out of circulation.
 Alice frequently publishes bank statements showing that her account holds enough U.S. dollars to redeem all coins in circulation (the number of AliceCoins can be checked any time on Ethereum).

-The idea of directly backed and redeemable currency predates bitcoin: Liberty Reserve provided a similar digital currency, with some caveats about its redeemability (not to mention its legality).
+The idea of directly backed and redeemable currency predates Bitcoin: Liberty Reserve provided a similar digital currency, with some caveats about its redeemability (not to mention its legality).
 Liberty Reserve, e-gold, and similar pre-blockchain services, however, would maintain transaction details and account balances on a private server.
 Blockchain enables decentralized trust for the transactions, while the coin creation and redemption processes rely on a trustworthy firm.
-In short, this type of stablecoin is more centralized than bitcoin but less than Liberty Reserve.
+In short, this type of stablecoin is more centralized than Bitcoin but less than Liberty Reserve.

-For analysis, a finer-grained approach is needed to trust the assumptions posed in figure 3.
 Also consider that while decreasing centralization can be good for trust and transparency, additional measures are needed to ensure it is not harmful for privacy.

-Figure 3 shows the comparative evaluation of stability mechanisms.
-A filled circle (•) indicates the properties (columns) are fulfilled by the corresponding mechanism (rows) within reason.
+For finer-grained analysis, figure 3 provides a comparative evaluation where a filled circle (•) indicates the properties (columns) are fulfilled by the corresponding mechanism (rows) within reason.
 An open circle (∘) means the property is fulfilled but the fulfillment is bounded.
+A blank means it is not fulfilled.
 A question mark (?) indicates a heuristic has been proposed for stability and the conditions under which it will work are not well enough established to evaluate.
 Finally, (×) indicates the property is not applicable.

 Recall the mechanism for issuing AliceCoins.
 If buyers are willing to pay more than $1 USD for 1 AliceCoin, new coins can be generated for $1 USD and sold to these buyers for a profit, ensuring bids return to $1 USD (it corrects overvaluation).
 If sellers are willing to take less than $1 USD for 1 AliceCoin, these coins can be bought and redeemed for a profit, ensuring offers return to $1 USD (it corrects undervaluation).

 In reality, transactions are not free, efficient, or entirely frictionless and some price deviation is expected.
 If redemption is ever in doubt, then the price can fall freely from $1 USD (although this will not necessary happen; see next section).
 The trustworthiness of the operating firm and the custodian of the reserves is essential, and financial audits are an important step to establishing confidence (although many pitfalls exist when auditing blockchain-based assets10).